-Sometime in the 7th century, while making dough from wheat flour in a tub of cold water, monks in China noticed that the more they kneaded the flour the more the starches dissipated.
-But they kept on kneading assiduously and were eventually rewarded with a chewy protein-rich substance which they then simmered in seasoned broth for several hours in order to lend it additional flavor.
-The monks named their culinary invention Mien Ching or Buddha’s Food.
+Sometime in the 7th century, while making dough from wheat flour in a tub of cold water, some monks in China noticed that the more they kneaded, the more the starches dissipated.
+What remained was a chewy wheat gluten rich in protein that could be simmered in a seasoned broth in order to provide it flavor.
+The monks named the dish Mien Ching or Buddha’s Food.

-Mien Ching then made its way to Japan where chefs adapted the product by flavoring it with shoyu, kombu and ginger into what they called Fu.
-This is what Macrobiotics founder George Oshawa later named Seitan.
+Eventually, Mien Ching made its way to Japan where chefs adapted the product by flavoring it with shoyu, kombu and ginger into what they called Fu, or what Macrobiotics founder George Oshawa would later name Seitan.

 In the late 1970’s Seattle Chef David Lee decided to add a European flavor-profile to his homemade Seitan, and later sold the product under the name Field Roast.
 Today his company crafts a broad selection of modestly-seasoned, well-textured grain meat products.

 Coat a Vicolo Organic Cornmeal Pizza Crust (available in San Francisco Bay Area Markets) with olive oil.
 Toast both sides underr a broiler until lightly gilded.

 In a small bowl mix 1/2 cup of organic tomato paste with two tablespoons each of olive oil and aged balsamic vinegar plus one of maple syrup.
 Add a touch of sea salt, a pinch of nutmeg, and some fresh ground black pepper.
 Mix well.

 In a dry cast-iron pan simmer one red-pepper and one red onion until they become nicely aromatic.
 Add two tablespoons of olive oil and two cups of crumbled Fieldroast Grain Meat Sausage.
 Stir and simmer a couple of minutes until the grain meat begins to lose some of its moisture and darken in color.